skycoin/skywire-updater/README.md

 ```

 Note that the RPC and REST interfaces of the `skywire-updater` are served on the same port (but on different paths).

-## Running in Docker
-***WARNING: untested - requires updating.***

-The image can be pulled via `docker pull skycoin/updater` or it can be built with `docker build . [your-image-name]`.

-By default, the docker image doesn't provides any configuration, so you will have to place one inside using the tag `-v [your-configuration]:/updater/configuration.yml`, updater is looking for that file by default, if you use a different one you should tell updater with `-config [path-to-your-config]` flag.

-An example of command to run the docker image would be:
-`docker run -v /var/run/docker.sock:/var/run/docker.sock -v $(pwd)/configuration.yml:/updater/configuration.yml --rm -it skycoin/updater:0.0.1`.